marco-hmc/codeRepo/1_notes/0_frontEnd/js/en.javascript.info-master/1-js/02-first-steps/16-function-expressions/article.md

 ```

 Please note that the last line does not run the function, because there are no parentheses after `sayHi`.
 There are programming languages where any mention of a function name causes its execution, but JavaScript is not like that.

-In JavaScript, a function is a value, so we can deal with it as a value.
-The code above shows its string representation, which is the source code.

 Surely, a function is a special value, in the sense that we can call it like `sayHi()`.